nus-cs2113-AY2122S1/tp/docs/team/dniv-ra.md

     * **What it does**: Allows the user to enter both types of input as a parameter for the edit and add commands without clashing and unexpected outcomes
     * **Justification**: This gives the user greater freedom to choose how they want to identify their ingredients / dishes.
 This also allows them to use a short index instead of a long name

-* **Contribution to other features**: Code Defensiveness Wrote JUnit tests and exceptions to improve code defensiveness.
+* **Contribution to other features**: Code Defensiveness: Wrote JUnit tests and exceptions to improve code defensiveness.
   * **Justification**: Helps keep the code more bug free and prevents unexpected outcomes from occurring during runtime

-* **Contribution to other features**: Documentation Wrote documentation for some command classes and the `IngredientList`, `Storage` and `InputParser` classes
+* **Contribution to other features**: Documentation: Wrote documentation for some command classes and the `IngredientList`, `Storage` and `InputParser` classes
     * **Justification**: Helps improve code readability

 * **Contributions to team-based tasks**: